jmcooper/angular-hogwarts-tdd-kata/README.md

                   CatalogRepository: mockCatalogRepository });
         });
     });

+    describe('when the controller first loads', function () {
+...
 ```

-Does it pass now? **No, but we are making progress.
+Does it pass now? **No, but it is not erroring.
+I think we are making progress?
 We are seeing a failing test (false is not truthy).**

 It is wise to celebrate your failures, young wizard. **Yeah?!**